hanneshapke/hanneshapke.github.io/_posts/2025-01-11-speculative-decoding.markdown

 ## Trade-offs and Alternatives
 There are significant trade-offs when using speculative decoding.
 The faster inferences don't come without downsides.
-In this section, we will discuss the trade-offs and present an alternative for hosting LLM models without speculative decoding.
+In this section, we will discuss the trade-offs when using speculative decoding.

 ### Larger Memory Footprint